 In those circumstances, the ESC will submit a report to the Standards Commission for Scotland in accordance with section 14 of the Ethical Standards in Public Life etc. (Scotland) Act 2000 ("the Ethical Standards Act").
 The Ethical Standards Act can be downloaded here.

-Details of cases referred to the Standards Commission by the Commissioner for Ethical Standards in Public Life in Scotland (ESC) can be found under Our Cases on the left hand side menu or by clicking here.
+Details of cases referred to the Standards Commission by the ESC can be found under Cases - Referral Decisions on the left hand side menu or by clicking here.

 Decision on Referral